JNOSQL/jnosql-book/en/part4/README.md

 * **Artemis-validation**: That is the Bean Validation integration as artemis-core plugin.

-* **Artemis-driver**: Like Diana, there is a support for database diversity.
+* **Artemis-extension**: Like Diana, there is a support for database diversity.
 This project has extensions to the each database type on the database abstraction level.